How to Find Your or Others’ Playlists on Spotify

 Conclusion

-That's all the tricks in the bag to expand your Spotify library collection.
-You’ve learned how to find your own saved playlists and also dig through friends' libraries.
+That's all the tricks in the bag to expand your streaming music library collection.
+You've learned how to find your own saved playlists and also dig through friends' libraries.
 Even how to borrow one from someone entirely random.

 Was this information helpful?